 Are companies changing strategic plans for risk?

 An exterior influence that has the potential to harm the wider enterprise is never a good thing in business.
-Moreover, there can be critical oversights within the organisation itself that may also need to be accounted for.
+Moreover, there can be critical oversights within the organization itself that may also need to be accounted for.

 Consequently, having some plan in place to deal with risk is a must, but are enough companies aligning it with their strategic planning?